hrome13/hrome13/README.md

 ## 👋 Hi y'all, I'm Hayden Rome!
-- 💼 I’m currently a software engineer at BAE Systems in New Hamphsire.
+- 💼 I’m currently a software engineer at BAE Systems in Austin, TX.
 - 📚 I completed my CS Masters at MIT in 2023, working with the [FutureTech](https://futuretech.mit.edu/) group.
 - 🎓 I graduated from MIT in 2022 with a double major in math and CS.
 - 👀 I’m interested in cryptography, quantum computing, and complexity theory.